 10. Find the “Give, Give, Get” People These are the people who use their network to solve someone else’s problem.
 Anticipate needs and asks, “What can I do to help you?”, follows up on the introduction, tip or lead, keeps tabs on you and what’s important to you — even if it’s simply a like or favourite or share on a social networking site.

 Questions to ponder…

 How can you be more generous in your networking?

-How can you use dream networks to amplify your mission and make more impact?
+How can you use dream networks to amplify your social mission and make more impact?